Surf ski

-A surfski (or: "surf ski", "surf-ski") is a type of kayak in the kayaking "family" of paddling craft.
+A surf ski (or surfski, or surf-ski) is a type of kayak in the kayaking family of paddling craft.
 It is generally the longest of all kayaks and is a performance oriented kayak designed for speed on open water, most commonly the ocean, although it is well suited to all bodies of water and recreational paddling.

 The most common use of surfskis is in surf lifesaving competitions and downwind paddling.

 Because of the surfski's unique open water capabilities, its speed and versatility, and the physical training it requires to paddle, it has become a popular pastime for water sports enthusiasts who want to combine the elements of adventure, fitness and competition into a single discipline.

 A surfski uses an open "sit-on-top" (SOT) cockpit and not an enclosed cockpit that requires a splash cover, or spray deck, such as olympic flatwater sprint kayaks, white-water or slalom kayaks, or touring kayaks.
 Many surfski models use a self-bailer to eliminate water in the cockpit area.
 The sit-on-top cockpit means a surfski is easy to remount in the event of a capsize and also that the hull will not fill with water.